rodmonic/DragonWoodAI/README.md

 | :--: |
 | Learning diagram |

 - **Environment.** The environment is the entity we are a looking to learn from.
 In our case this is the Dragonwood game and more specifically the Dragonwood model created in Python.
-The environment provides the agent with information it's state and the impact of the agent's actions.
+The environment provides the agent with information on it's state and the impact of the agent's actions.

 - **State.** The state of the environment is a set of variables that describe the current game.
 This is something we have to devise and make sure it includes enough information for the AI to learn from.
-It could be the cards in the players hands, the players score, which cards have been captured.
+It could be the cards in the players hands, the players score and/or which cards have been captured.
 How this information is encoded is also very important.

 - **Action.** The action or decision that the AI has performed.
 In our case this will be one or more adventurer cards to attack one Dragonwood card.

 - **Reward.** This is a function that provides a numerical measure on the suitability of the AI's action within the environment for the given state.
-This is for us to decide and should reward the AI to prioritise beneficial behaviour.
+This is for us to define and should reward the AI to prioritise beneficial behaviour.
 In our case we want to prioritise not only getting points but also winning the game.

-- **Agent.** An AI controlled user that can perform actions on the environment given a game state and receives rewards.
-In our case there will be a single AI agent and a number of rule based users that will perform actions but which we wont refer to as Agents for clarity.
+- **Agent.** An AI controlled user that can perform actions on the environment given a game state and receive a reward for those actions.
+In our case there will be a single AI agent and a number of rule based users that will perform actions but which we won't refer to as Agents for clarity.
 We will refer to our AI controlled agent as Alice throughout.

 There are multiple different techniques within reinforcement learning, for this specific problem I investigated the below two:

 - [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
 A technique where multiple runs of the game produce a table with the best action for every possible move a player can make.

 - [Neuroevolution of augmenting topologies (NEAT)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
-A genetic algorithm where a neural network is varied over time to find the best performing architecture.
+A genetic algorithm where a neural network is varied over time to find the best performing architecture against a reward function.

 #### Q-Learning